Is WealthSimple a Safe Broker?

 Wealthsimple Better Business Bureau (BBB)

-Wealthsimple isn’t accredited by the BBB, but there is a rating and some feedback on the BBB site.
-It has the BBB’s lowest grade (F) and a single star.
+Wealthsimple is not accredited by the BBB, but it does have a rating and several reviews on its website.
+The broker currently has the broker’s lowest rating (F) and has only been awarded a single star.

 Application Marketplace Reviews